Get insider access

 Differences Between Sizes And Variants

-If you encounter another variant of these headphones, let us know in the forums, and we'll update our review.
+If you encounter another variant of these headphones, let us know in the comments, and we'll update our review.

 Compared To Other Headphones

-Overall, they have better bass accuracy than the Sennheiser HD 660S2, a similarly-priced pair of open-backs from the same manufacturer.
-While other competitors like the Audeze MM-100 use planar magnetic drivers, which create a more immersive soundstage, this adds extra weight to the frame, resulting in a less comfortable fit than the Sennheiser.
+They carry on the lineage of the Sennheiser HD 660S2, a similarly priced pair of open-backs from the same manufacturer, but the HD 490 PRO have the advantage of extra ear pads.
+While other competitors like the Audeze MM-100 use planar magnetic drivers, which create a more immersive soundstage, these drivers add extra weight to the frame, resulting in a less comfortable fit than the Sennheiser.

 If you're looking for more headphones, check out our recommendations for the best studio headphones, the best headphones for music, and the best open-back headphones.